-This brand often likes to do things differently, and the Danelectro 59X12 was no exception.
-It had a semi hollow body structure.
+This brand often likes to do things differently and the Danelectro 59X12 was no exception.
+It had a semi-hollow body structure.
 The back and sides were made with spruce and interestingly, the top was made with hardboard.
-While we don’t think a hard board had any negative affect on the tone it might not be the most durable material, especially if you are particularly tough on your guitars.
+While we don’t think a hard board had any negative effect on the tone, it might not be the most durable material, especially if you’re particularly tough on your guitars.

-It had a Bolt on maple neck, with a nice medium see profile neck.
-We did find it to be comfortable, although we would have preferred it to of had a satin or semi gloss finish rather than the glossy finish it came with.
-Because of the gloss, we found that we were getting slowed down due to a sticky feeling after playing for some time.
+It had a bolt-on maple neck with a nice medium C-profile neck.
+We found it to be comfortable, although we would have preferred it to have had a satin or semi-gloss finish rather than the glossy finish it came with.
+Because of the gloss, we found we were getting slowed down due to a sticky feeling after playing for some time.

-The fretboard was made with Pau Ferro, and the frets were properly finished, with no sharps or any uncomfortable edges, which is typically a dealbreaker for us.
+The fretboard was made with Pau Ferro and the frets were properly finished, with no sharps or any uncomfortable edges (typically a dealbreaker for us).

-Hardware was all great quality on this guitar.
+The hardware was all of great quality on this guitar.
 The trapezoid design bridge looked fantastic, as did the chrome tone and volume knobs.
-Another interesting thing about the 59X12 was the use of an aluminum nut – it certainly didn’t hurt tuning stability or intonation, but we don’t know how much it helped, either.
-What it did do, however, was further add to the crazy jangle that we got from this unique model.
+Another interesting thing about the 59X12 was the use of an aluminum nut.
+It certainly didn’t hurt tuning stability or intonation, but we don’t know how much it helped.
+What it did do, however, was further add to the crazy jangle we got from this unique model.

 Verdict: The Danelectro 59X12 was tons of fun to play.
-Between the coil splitting lipstick humbucker and the P90, we had pretty much every tone imaginable, and all were complimented by the unique sounds of the additional strings.
-The styling might not be for everyone, and the gloss neck finish didn’t help playability, but if you’re not looking to play lightning fast, and you’re looking for something truly different, it’s still a great choice.
+Between the coil-splitting lipstick humbucker and the P90, we had pretty much every tone imaginable, and all were complemented by the unique sounds of the additional strings.
+The styling might not be for everyone and the gloss neck finish didn’t help playability, but if you aren’t looking to play lightning-fast and you want something truly different, it’s still a great choice.